hdShang/arxiv-daily/docs/cs-CV/2025-10-29/papers/251025238v2-vadb-a-large-scale-video-aesthetic-database-with-professional-and-mu.md

 ---
 layout: default
-title: VADB: A Large-Scale Video Aesthetic Database with Professional and Multi-Dimensional Annotations
+title: "VADB: A Large-Scale Video Aesthetic Database with Professional and Multi-Dimensional Annotations"
 ---

 # VADB: A Large-Scale Video Aesthetic Database with Professional and Multi-Dimensional Annotations